leonguyen52/sprout-track/README.md

 - Added tool to reset admin password
 - Added setting to enable/disable swiping to change date in log entry
 - Change Setup Wizard logic
-- Add support for Hermes notification service when it's time for feeding or diary
+- Add support for Hermes notification service when it's time for feeding or diary (can notify in advance 1/5/10/15/30 mins)

 ### Prerequisites